Top Ten Photography Tips for Newborn Triplets

 1) Flexibility in scheduling

 Triplets will most likely be born before their due date.
 Aim to book around their 40 weeks due date mark.
 Babies will still be sleepy and sessions often go more smoothly during this time frame.
 Most posed newborn photographers require babies in under 14 days old and often refuse to attempt an older more awake newborn.
 With my style of baby-led posing, there is more flexibility with the time frame of booking newborns up to two months of age.
-What is baby-led posing?
-Read my post about it here.

 This extended time frame helps out the family.
 Mom often needs more time to adjust at home before venturing out.
 Newborns can sense a stressed parent, so a happy and relaxed mom makes for a smoother session.
 NICU babies are often sensitive to touch (because of hospital blood draws, procedures, etc.) so be extra aware of their comfort and how much handling they can tolerate.